FrogBoss74/RealCatTranslator/README.md

 Tools to collect cats sound : [HOLD]

-Naming of cat sounds: Cat sounds should be named as follows:
+Naming of cat sounds .wav files: Cat sounds should be named as follows:
    "SoundClass_Sex_Age_Name_FistNameOfWhoIsSubmitting_Country_Source"
 where,
-  -SoundClass is one of the following ()
+  - SoundClass is one of the following ()
-  -Sex is either M for male of F for female (if known) -Age is age of cat (approximately if known, eg 3m or 2Y, etc.)
+  - Sex is either M for male of F for female (if known)
+  - Age is age of cat (approximately if known, eg 3m or 2Y, etc.)
-  -Name is name of cat (if known) -FirstNameOfWhoIsSubmitting is name of who is sending the file -Country is country where the cat is. (this will be used to find out if cats in different countries understand each others)
+  - Name is name of cat (if known)
+  - FirstNameOfWhoIsSubmitting is name of who is sending the file
+  - Country is country where the cat is. (this will be used to find out if cats in different countries understand each others)
   - Source should be Web or Recorded

 ### Classification of sounds